-Of a total population of 4 million people in north-west Syria, it is estimated that there are around 2.8 million IDPs, who are considered to be in need of humanitarian assistance.
+Of a total population of 4 million people in north-west Syria, it is estimated that around 2.7 million IDPs are considered as people in need of humanitarian assistance.
 New and protracted IDPs share the same urgent needs, in an area that has limited shelter options and where the fighting has caused the destruction of civilian infrastructure, including health facilities, schools, bakeries, and has disrupted the provision of basic services.
 With an increase in hostilities, with a deteriorating economic situation and with harsh weather conditions that have been severely damaging IDPs' shelter and properties, the population is now facing more difficulties in addressing their basic needs.
 Weather and fire-related incidents continue to affect the displaced population, while new displacements continue to be tracked.